ThomasBallatore/ryusay/README.md

 *(Breakout rooms)* <br>
 **#5.
 Write a method that takes a 2_d list and returns the lengths of its rows.
 See code below.** <br>
-Feels like a good problem to wrap up with.
+Feels like a good problem to finish with.
 I doubt anyone will show the list comp solution but that is a nice "bonus" at the end.

 ```python
 def main():